1. Characteristics ↑

 3. Apollo missions ↑

 All launches were postponed while the tragedy was investigated, and the next Apollo mission was officially designated Apollo 4.
-This would be unmanned, and referred to the first launch of the Saturn V rocket in November 1967.
-Two more unmanned missions, Apollo 5 and Apollo 6 launched in January and April 1968.
-Apollo 5 was the first test flight of the Lunar Module, and Apollo 6 confirmed that the Apollo spacecraft was ready for manned missions.
+This would not be crewed, and referred to the first launch of the Saturn V rocket in November 1967.
+Two more uncrewed missions, Apollo 5 and Apollo 6 launched in January and April 1968.
+Apollo 5 was the first test flight of the Lunar Module, and Apollo 6 confirmed that the Apollo spacecraft was ready for crewed missions.

-The first successful manned mission in the Apollo program, Apollo 7, launched in October 1968.
+The first successful crewed mission in the Apollo program, Apollo 7, launched in October 1968.
 The crew, comprised of Walter Schirra, R. Walter Cunningham, and Donn Eisele, orbited the Earth for 10 days.

 Apollo 8 launched in December 1968.
-Apollo 8 became the first manned spacecraft to orbit the Moon.
-It was also the first manned flight of the Saturn V rocket, which launched all of the subsequent Apollo missions.
+Apollo 8 became the first crewed spacecraft to orbit the Moon.
+It was also the first crewed flight of the Saturn V rocket, which launched all of the subsequent Apollo missions.

 The crew was comprised of Frank Borman, William Anders, and James Lovell, who would go on to command Apollo 13.
 These became the first people to directly see the far side of the Moon, and the first people to see the Earth rise over the Moon.
 Images of this were broadcast live on Earth.